-5.4.2.
-VIA A LOGGER 4-PIN BULKHEAD CONNECTOR
+5.4.2 Via a Logger 4-pin Bulkhead Connector

-Multilog2 Flow signal inputs are presented on a 4-pin connector (see Figure 9 on page 14).
+Multilog2WW Flow signal inputs are presented on a 4-pin connector.
 Each connector has a pair of Flow signal inputs.

-Logger bulkhead connector pinout : 4-pin Flow Inputs Pin A B C D Signal (not connected) Flow Input 1 Flow_GND Flow Input 2

-Check the meter to which the logger is going to be connected and ensure its meter pulse signaling method is understood, along with the significance of each meter pulse.
+Logger bulkhead connector pinout : 4-pin Flow Inputs Pin A B C D Signal (not connected) Flow Input 1 Flow_GND Flow Input 2 meter to which the logger is going to be connected and ensure its meter pulse signaling method is understood, along with the significance of each meter pulse.